save as HTML

 • minmax: A vector of column names where hypothesis tests for the :minmax type are chosen.

-• tests: a NamedTuple of hypothesis test types to use for categorical, nonnormal, minmax, and normal variables.
+• tests: A NamedTuple of hypothesis test types to use for categorical, nonnormal, minmax, and normal variables.

-• combine: an object from MultipleTesting to use when combining p-values.
+• combine: An object from MultipleTesting to use when combining p-values.

 • show_n: Display the number of rows for each group key next to its label.

-• show_pvalues: display the P-Value column.
+• show_pvalues: Display the P-Value column.
 Default is false.

-• show_testnames: display the Test column.
+• show_testnames: Display the Test column.
 Default is false.

-• show_confints: display the CI column.
+• show_confints: Display the CI column.
 Default is false.

 • sort: Sort the input table before grouping.
 Default is true.
 Pre-sort as desired and set to false when you want to maintain a specific group order or are using non-sortable objects as group keys.